Your Options If There’s A French Train Strike

 French rail strike calendar (2018)

 French law dictates that unions must give 5 days advanced notice of a strike.
-For this strike in the Spring, a calendar was issued that showed all the dates in April, May and June.
+For the strike in Spring 2018, a calendar was issued that showed all the dates in April, May and June.
 It was basically every 5 days there will be 3 days of strikes and it only applies to some trains, not all of them.
 Certainly future strike dates may be called off, but that’s up to the union.

 In my research I learned that individual workers can also “strike” and don’t have to notify the government.
 They just have to call in to their manager the day before.
 The problem with this is that a scheduled train might have to be cancelled if they don’t have enough workers.
 So even if you think you’re OK, you might not be.
 You won’t find out until 5:00 pm the night before.
 I know this sound pessimistic, but I want to lay out all the risks.